Malik Asselah

 Malik Asselah (born 8 July 1986) is an Algerian footballer who plays as a goalkeeper for the Algeria national football team.

 Personal

 Born in Algiers, Asselah is originally from the village of Ighil Imoula in the Tizi Ouzou Province.

 Club career

 A product of the NA Hussein Dey junior ranks, Asselah made his senior debut for the club in 2006.

-At the end of the 2009-2010 season, he left NA Hussein Dey after they got relegated.
+At the end of the 2009–2010 season, he left NA Hussein Dey after they got relegated.
 He subsequently signed a one-year contract with JS Kabylie.

 On 5 July 2022, Asselah joined Al-Kholood.

+On 27 August 2024 Asselah joined SV Südwest Ludwigshafen.

 International career

 On 31 December 2007 Asselah made his debut for the Algerian Under-23 National Team in a 1-0 friendly win over Saudi Arabia in Riyadh.

 On 17 April 2008 he was called up to the Algerian A' National Team for an African Championship of Nations qualifier against Morocco but withdrew from the squad with an injury.

 Asselah was called up to the senior Algeria squad for the 2017 Africa Cup of Nations qualifiers against Seychelles on 2 June 2016.